Reconstruction of the Higgs mass in events with Higgs bosons decaying into a pair of tau leptons using matrix element techniques: The Matrix element method

-Concerning the decay of the $\Pgt$ leptons, we again use the narrow-width approximation (NWA) and assume the $\Pgt$ leptons to be unpolarized, effectively ignoring the correlation of spins between $\Pgt$ lepton production and decay.
+Concerning the decay of the $\Pgt$ leptons, we use the narrow-width approximation (NWA) and for each $\Pgt$ lepton we take a separate and independent average over its spin states, effectively ignoring the correlation in spin orientations between the two $\Pgt$ leptons.
 In the NWA, the squared modulus of the Breit-Wigner propagator $\vert \BW_{\Pgt} \vert^{2}$ that associates $\Pgt$ lepton production and decay yields a $\delta$-function: